Saminyead/gpu_for_bd_gamers/docs/tier_score.md

 The sheet named 'tier_score_sheet' in the tier_score.xlsx file contains the Tier Scores, the positive and negative traits they possess, and their calculated net_tier_score.

-<b><u>Non-RT Net Tier Score:</b></u>
+<H3>Non-RT Net Tier Score:</H3>

-There are some people who do not consider ray tracing to be an important trait, deserving of a premium over similar-specification non-ray-tracing cards.
+There are some buyers who may not consider ray tracing to be an important trait, deserving of a premium over similar-specification non-ray-tracing cards.
 It is for them that this tier score is created.
 Basically, Non-RT Net Tier Score is calculated in the exact same way as Net Tier Score with one exception — the weight scores assigned to first, second and third generation ray tracing is 0.
 All other positive and negative weight scores are kept exactly the same.